treeverse/lakeFS/docs/integrations/airflow.md

-To access the lakeFS server and authenticate with it, create a new [Airflow Connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) of type HTTP and pass it to your DAG.
-You can do that using the Airflow UI or the cli.
+To access the lakeFS server and authenticate with it, create a new [Airflow Connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) of type HTTP and add it to your DAG.
+You can do that using the Airflow UI or the CLI.
 Here’s an example Airflow command that does just that:

 ```bash
 airflow connections add conn_lakefs --conn-type=HTTP --conn-host=http://<LAKEFS_ENDPOINT> \